ErvisaS/Ervisa_Portfolio/README.md

 The Company : Cyclictic, a bike-sharing programe.

-The Task: Analyze the dataset sourced from Motivate International inc's to provide insights on how do casual riders differ from annual members for the marketing team aiming to convert casual riders into annual members.
+The Task : Analyze the dataset sourced from Motivate International inc's to provide insights on how do casual riders differ from annual members for the marketing team aiming to convert casual riders into annual members.

 Solution : This analyze is done by using R programming and it tools.